-Throughout the 2000s, JTT has continued to expand its business and provide new services.
+Throughout the 2000s, JTT has continued to expand and provide new services.
 With new services came new offices, headquarters, and facilities throughout the nation.
 Industries added into JTT’s services included mineral processing, power, mining, steel metal and chemical manufacturing, and more.

 J.T.
 Thorpe and Son, Inc.: Lawsuits and Bankruptcy